google/xls/docs_src/dslx_reference.md

 # DSLX Reference

-[TOC]

 ### Overview

-DSLX is a domain specific, functional language to build hardware that can also run effectively as host software.
-The DSL targets the XLS compiler (by conversion to XLS IR) to enable flows for FPGAs and ASICs (note that other frontends will become available in the future).
+DSLX is a domain specific, dataflow-oriented functional language used to build hardware that can also run effectively as host software.
+Within the XLS project, DSLX is also referred to as "the DSL".
+The DSL targets the XLS compiler (via conversion to XLS IR) to enable flows for FPGAs and ASICs.

 DSLX mimics Rust, while being an immutable expression-based dataflow DSL with hardware-oriented features; e.g. arbitrary bitwidths, entirely fixed size